 , 498 N.W.2d 370

-The personnel commission may not award costs and attorney fees for discovery motions filed against the state under the Fair Employment Act.
-Transportation Dept. v.
-Personnel Commission, 176 Wis.
+The Wisconsin Personnel Commission may not award costs and attorney fees for discovery motions filed against the state under the Wisconsin Fair Employment Act.
+DOT v.
+Wisconsin Personnel Commission, 176 Wis.
 2d 731

 , 500 N.W.2d 664